Commodore 1571: Disk format

 The 1571 can read any of the many CP/M 5 1/4-disk formats.
 If the CP/M BIOS is modified, it is possible to read any soft sector 40-track MFM format.
 Single density (FM) formats are not supported because the density selector pin on the MFM controller chip in the drive is disabled (wired to ground).

 A 1571 cannot boot from MFM disks; the user must boot CP/M from a GCR disk and then switch to MFM disks.

 With additional software, it was possible to read and write to MS-DOS-formatted floppies as well.
 Numerous commercial and public-domain programs for this purpose became available, the best-known being SOGWAP's "Big Blue Reader".
-Although the C128 could not run any DOS-based software, this capability allowed data files to be exchanged with PC users.
+Although the C128 could not run any MS-DOS-based software, this capability allowed data files to be exchanged with PC users.
 Reading Atari 8-bit 130 kB or 180 kB disks was possible as well with special software, but the standard Atari 8-bit 90 kB format, which used FM rather than MFM encoding, could not be handled by the 1571 hardware without modifying the drive circuitry as the control line that determines if FM or MFM encoding is used by the disc controller chip was permanently wired to ground (MFM mode) rather than being under software control.

 In the 1541 format, while 40 tracks are possible for a 5.25" DD drive like the 154x/157x, only 35 tracks are used.
 Commodore chose not to use the upper five tracks by default (or at least to use more than 35) due to the bad quality of some of the drive mechanisms, which did not always work reliably on those tracks.

 For compatibility and ease of implementation, the 1571's double-sided format of one logical disk side with 70 tracks was created by putting together the lower 35 physical tracks on each of the physical sides of the disk rather than using two times 40 tracks, even though there were no more quality problems with the mechanisms of the 1571 drives.